Pharmaceutical industry: Pharmaceutical fraud

-Pharmaceutical fraud involves deceptions which bring financial gain to a pharmaceutical company.
+Pharmaceutical fraud involves deceptions that bring financial gain to a pharmaceutical company.
 It affects individuals and public and private insurers.
 There are several different schemes used to defraud the health care system which are particular to the pharmaceutical industry.
 These include: Good Manufacturing Practice (GMP) Violations, Off Label Marketing, Best Price Fraud, CME Fraud, Medicaid Price Reporting, and Manufactured Compound Drugs.
 Of this amount $2.5 billion was recovered through False Claims Act cases in FY 2010.
 Examples of fraud cases include the GlaxoSmithKline $3 billion settlement, Pfizer $2.3 billion settlement and Merck & Co. $650 million settlement.
-Damages from fraud can be recovered by use of the False Claims Act, most commonly under the qui tam provisions which rewards an individual for being a "whistleblower", or relator (law).
+Damages from fraud can be recovered by use of the False Claims Act, most commonly under the qui tam provisions which reward an individual for being a "whistleblower", or relator (law).

 Every major company selling atypical antipsychotics—Bristol-Myers Squibb, Eli Lilly and Company, Pfizer, AstraZeneca and Johnson & Johnson—has either settled recent government cases, under the False Claims Act, for hundreds of millions of dollars or is currently under investigation for possible health care fraud.
 Following charges of illegal marketing, two of the settlements set records in 2009 for the largest criminal fines ever imposed on corporations.
 One involved Eli Lilly's antipsychotic Zyprexa, and the other involved Bextra, an anti-inflammatory medication used for arthritis.
 In the Bextra case, the government also charged Pfizer with illegally marketing another antipsychotic, Geodon; Pfizer settled that part of the claim for $301 million, without admitting any wrongdoing.

-On 2 July 2012, GlaxoSmithKline pleaded guilty to criminal charges and agreed to a $3 billion settlement of the largest health-care fraud case in the U.S. and the largest payment by a drug company.
+In July 2012, GlaxoSmithKline pleaded guilty to criminal charges and agreed to a $3 billion settlement of the largest health-care fraud case in the U.S. and the largest payment by a drug company.
 The settlement is related to the company's illegal promotion of prescription drugs, its failure to report safety data, bribing doctors, and promoting medicines for uses for which they were not licensed.
 The drugs involved were Paxil, Wellbutrin, Advair, Lamictal, and Zofran for off-label, non-covered uses.
 Those and the drugs Imitrex, Lotronex, Flovent, and Valtrex were involved in the kickback scheme.

 The following is a list of the four largest settlements reached with pharmaceutical companies from 1991 to 2012, rank ordered by the size of the total settlement.
 Legal claims against the pharmaceutical industry have varied widely over the past two decades, including Medicare and Medicaid fraud, off-label promotion, and inadequate manufacturing practices.